On the rationality problem for low degree hypersurfaces: Introduction

-\begin{remark} After completion of this paper, James Hotchkiss and David Stapleton informed us that they have independently obtain a different argument which shows that, over fields of characteristic zero, the hypersurfaces in Theorem \ref{thm:main-irrationality-intro} are not $\A^1$-connected and hence not retract rational, see \cite{hotchkiss-stapleton}.
-Their approach relies on an interesting homotopy-theoretical lift of the obstruction from \cite{NS,KT}.
+\begin{remark} After completion of this paper, James Hotchkiss and David Stapleton informed us that they have independently obtained a different argument which shows that, over fields of characteristic zero, the hypersurfaces in Theorem \ref{thm:main-irrationality-intro} are not $\A^1$-connected and hence not retract rational, see \cite{hotchkiss-stapleton}.
+Their approach relies on a homotopy-theoretical lift of the obstruction from \cite{NS,KT}.
 As in \cite{NS,KT,NO,Moe}, the assumption on the characteristic is needed to be able to apply weak factorization. \end{remark}